12 - References

 epoch field names the replica-epoch whose envelope keys were

 used to produce the MKEM ciphertext.
-See “Epochs” below for the
+See the “Epochs” section above

 - Prior to encryption, the inner